alloverse/allovisor-unity/README.md

 # allovisor

 Allovisor is the "user interface" into the Alloverse.
-Use this Unity app to connect to an Alloverse Place' and interact with the apps available in that place.
+This Unity visor was the first attempt at writing the headset app used to access the Alloverse, to connect to a place and interact with the apps available in this place.

+The subsequent and current iteration of the visor is [allovisor-lovr](https://github.com/alloverse/allovisor-lovr/).

+This project is thus discontinued, and you shouldn't use it.
+It's still available for reference and archaeology.

 ## Compiling and developing Allovisor